 You’re totally motivated and ready to dive straight in…

 The key is to keep your motivation.
-In every guitar lesson – through guitar chords, ear training, fingerpicking, chromatic exercises – your guitar teacher will tell you exactly the same thing.
-Because you’ll learn how to play guitar if you stop after your third lesson!
+In all guitar lessons - through guitar chords, ear training, fingerpicking, chromatic exercises - your guitar teacher will tell you exactly the same thing.
+Because you'll learn how to play guitar if you stop after your third lesson!

 At first, learning to play the guitar feels like a breeze.